Last Updated on

 Welcome to our weekly series Hotel Tip of The Week.
 Being on the road every day of the year means we stay at countless hotels along the way.
 For all the dingy, disappointing budget digs, there are as many budget accommodation gems.
 We post one hotel tip of the week, every week, of places we feel confident recommending after having tried and tested them ourselves in order to show that budget travel can be both enjoyable and comfortable.
+So if you’re asking yourself: where to stay in Valladolid?
+You’ve come to the right place!

 La Candelaria is located directly on a sleepy square in the tranquil colonial town of Valladolid on Mexico’s Yucatan peninsula, near the famous Chichen Itza Mayan ruins.
 It is run by a Dutch-Nicaraguan couple whose hard work and love of their hostel, plus their own travel experience, can be seen by the presence of all those miniscule amenities that together make all the difference in comfort and guest satisfaction.